 This tip is especially important for sellers who are planning to use Fulfillment By Amazon (FBA) for the first time.
-Last year, Amazon stopped accepting new FBA sellers in mid-October.
-So, if you are planning to use Amazon FBA as your fulfillment option this holiday season, send your first shipment of merchandise to Amazon by the second week of October.
+Amazon usually stops accepting new FBA sellers in mid-October.
+So, if you are planning to use Amazon FBA as your fulfillment option this holiday season, send your first shipment of merchandise to Amazon before the second week of October.

 Late September or early October is a good time to make sure that you have a plan in place for inventory replenishment.
 If you use an amazon inventory management solution to run your business, you should check your inventory alerts and forecasting reports to accurately estimate inventory needs.

 If you have slow-moving stock taking up room on the shelves at Amazon, clearing it out before Black Friday will give you more room to stock your best-sellers during the holiday season.
 Now is the time to cut prices, bundle old inventory with top-sellers, or decide to remove your slow-movers from your FBA inventory.
 That way, by mid-October, you will have plenty of room for your quick-moving products.

-- Adjust your pricing.
 Not only should you reduce prices on your slow-moving items, but you should also review your pricing strategy.
 Amazon has strict rules about price gauging, and the enforcement of those rules tend to kick into high gear during the holiday season.
 If Amazon catches you charging more than 10% to 15% over the stated list price, they may prevent you from capitalizing on the Featured Merchant status for those products – even if you are using FBA.

-- Prepare for returns.
 The unpredictability of customer demand may leave you with extra inventory after the holidays.
 When you are ordering more inventory throughout the holidays, make sure you review the suppliers’ return policies.
 Hopefully, you won’t need to return any, but it’s better to be prepared if you do.